 Top up with Champagne or Sparkling Wine

-Add orange juice and cointreau to a champagne flute and stir to mix.
+Add orange juice and Cointreau to a champagne flute and stir to mix.
 Fill glass with chilled champagne or sparkling wine.

-The Bellini is a drink similar to a Mimosa, but made with white peach puree.
+The Bellini is a drink similar to a Mimosa but made with white peach puree.
 This drink was created by Giuseppe Cipriani at Harry’s Bar, Venice, in 1934.
 The drink was named after an artist from the 15th century (Giovanni Bellini).
-The Journal of Mixology has great article by Lowell Edmunds about the history of the Bellini.
+The Journal of Mixology has a great article by Lowell Edmunds about the history of the Bellini.

 To make a Bellini is relatively simple.
 You need Prosecco or any dry sparkling wine and peaches.
 If you don’t have white peaches, which can be hard to find in some places, you can use a regular peach to make this drink.
 To make the puree, simply remove the skin and pit from the peach, slice it into quarters and put it in a blender.
-Add a teaspoon or two of sugar, per peach, and the juice from a lemon, which helps prevent discolouration, otherwise your peaches will tun brown.
+Add a teaspoon or two of sugar, per peach, and the juice from a lemon, which helps prevent discolouration, otherwise your peaches will turn brown.
 Follow the recipe below and you will have a great start to the new year!

 1 Part White Peach Puree

 Place peach puree into a champagne flute and top up with Prosecco.